Henry Balfour: Biography

 Balfour was educated at Charterhouse and Trinity College, Oxford (matriculated 1881–graduated 1885), and took Honours Mods and later the final school of animal morphology in 1885.
 In 1884, the University of Oxford accepted the collection of ethnological and archaeological specimens made and arranged by General Augustus Pitt Rivers.
-Professor H. N. Moseley, in whose charge the Pitt Rivers Museum was placed by the University, invited Balfour, who was one of his students, to assist in the installation of the collection in the new museum building.
+Professor H. N. Moseley, in whose charge the creation of the Pitt Rivers Museum was placed, invited Balfour, who was one of his students, to assist in the installation of the collection in the new museum building.
 Moseley had recognized the keen and alert intelligence of Balfour, his love of animals, and his skill as a draughtsman.

-Balfour continued to work under Moseley's supervision until Moseley's death in 1891 when the responsibility devolved on Balfour.
+Balfour continued to work under Moseley's supervision until Moseley's death in 1891 when the responsibility for the museum was transferred to Balfour.
 Balfour was appointed Curator in 1893 and continued in that position until his death.
-That a large and unique museum has grown up around the original nucleus of the Pitt Rivers collection is due to Balfour's erudition and devotion.

-Specimens of the arts and crafts of various peoples had long been collected in museums and were regarded as little more than curiosities or trophies, but owing to the work of Colonel Lane-Fox they acquired a new significance.
-In 1851 Augustus H. Lane Fox (later Pitt Rivers) began to collect specimens of firearms to illustrate his recognition that every noteworthy advancement in the efficiency, not only of the weapon but also of every individual detail in its structure, was arrived at as a cumulative result of a succession of very slight modifications, each of which was but a trifling improvement upon the one immediately preceding it.
-He was led to believe that the same principle most probably governs the development of the other arts, appliances, and ideas of mankind.
-Forthwith he began to build the ethnological collection, though under the name of Pitt Rivers, which he assumed in 1880.
+Balfour's work and his collecting grew the museum past the original nucleus of the Pitt Rivers collection.
+He developed a circle of colleagues from institutions around the world and drew on those relationships to encourage new acquisitions.
+He travelled extensively and donated a large number of accquisitions to the museum.
+He also gave lectures to Oxford University students who went on to excellent careers as anthropologists and colonial administrators and who also donated to the museum.